 - Immune system.
 Constant stress can make you more likely to get sick more often.
 And if you have a chronic illness such as AIDS, stress can make your symptoms worse.

 - Heart.
 Stress is linked to high blood pressure, abnormal heartbeat (arrhythmia), blood clots, and hardening of the arteries (atherosclerosis).
 It's also linked to coronary artery disease, heart attack, and heart failure.

 - Muscles.
 Constant tension from stress can lead to neck, shoulder, and low back pain.
 Stress may make rheumatoid arthritis worse.

 - Stomach.
-If you have stomach problems, such as gastroesophageal reflux disease (GERD), peptic ulcer disease, or irritable bowel syndrome, stress can make your symptoms worse.
+If you have stomach problems, such as gastroesophageal reflux disease (GERD) or irritable bowel syndrome, stress can make your symptoms worse.

 - Reproductive organs.
 Stress is linked to low fertility, erection problems, problems during pregnancy, and painful menstrual periods.